Architecture of Lebanon: Roman architecture

 The Jupiter temple is a six Corinthian columns of the great temple, and it is a 22 meters high column built on a podium.
 In this Temple, only six columns remain out of the 54 massive columns that originally surrounded the sanctuary.
 The little temple is found near the Jupiter Temple is known as the Temple of Bacchus and it was built in the second century A.D.
 Finally, it is considered to be the best preserved Roman temple of its size.

 Castles

 Lebanon is known for its many stone castles.
-Some of these castles in Lebanon include: